-Such events must be licensed by the Animal and Plant Health Agency (APHA).
+Such events must be licensed by the Animal and Plant Health Agency (APHA) on behalf of the Welsh Government.
 There are statutory fees payable for licensing of premises by APHA.
-One-day shows (where no public sale or auction of animals takes place) are exempt from licence fees, as are gatherings solely for the purpose of an inspection to confirm that animals possess specific breed characteristics.
+One day shows (where no public sale or auction of animals takes place) are exempt from licence fees, as are gatherings solely for the purpose of an inspection to confirm that animals possess specific breed characteristics.